vree-sdk/documentation/docs/user-interface.md

-The VRee platform comes with an example interface that can be used for basic application testing.
+The VRee SDK comes with an example interface that can be used for basic application testing.
 This UI is generated using MarkLight and does not scale with resolution.
 Because of this it’s recommended to set the game resolution scale to `1920x1080`.

 ![Alt](./images/user-interface/full-hd-resolution.png "Setting the Unity game view to Full HD.")